US inflation and consumer spending cooled in December

 WASHINGTON (AP) — The Federal Reserve’s preferred inflation gauge eased further in December, and consumer spending fell — the latest evidence that the Fed’s series of interest rate hikes are slowing the economy.

-Friday’s report from the Commerce Department showed that prices rose 5% last month from a year earlier, down from the 5.5% year-over-year increase in November.
+Friday’s report from the Commerce Department showed that prices rose 5% last month from a year earlier, down from a 5.5% year-over-year increase in November.
 It was the third straight drop.

 Consumer spending fell 0.2% from November to December and was revised lower to show a drop of 0.1% from October to November.
 Last year’s holiday sales were sluggish for many retailers, and the overall spending figures for the final two months of 2022 were the weakest in two years.

+Friday’s figures are separate from the better-known inflation data that comes from the consumer price index.
+The CPI, which was released earlier this month, has also shown a steady deceleration.

+“The latest data offer the first tangible signs that the economy’s main engine is slowing,” said Oren Klachkin, lead U.S. economist at Oxford Economics, referring to consumers, whose spending accounts for about 70% of economic activity.
-The Fed has been steadily driving up borrowing rates across the economy, seeking to slow spending, growth and the surging prices that have bedeviled the nation for nearly two years.
-Last year, the Fed raised its benchmark rate seven times, and next week it’s set to do so again.

-The central bank’s key rate, which affects many consumer and business loans, is now in a range of 4.25% to 4.5%, up from near zero last March.
+The Fed has been seeking to slow spending, growth and the surging prices that have bedeviled the nation for nearly two years.
+Its key rate, which affects many consumer and business loans, is now in a range of 4.25% to 4.5%, up from near zero last March.
 Though inflation has been decelerating, most economists say they think the Fed’s harsh medicine will tip the economy into a recession sometime this year.

+“We continue to see the U.S. economy experiencing a mild recession this year,” said Lydia Boussour, senior economist at EY Parthenon.

+A recession typically causes widespread layoffs and higher unemployment.
+But for now, U.S. employers are adding workers, and the unemployment rate remains at a half-century low of 3.5%.

 The Fed is in an increasingly delicate position.
 Chair Jerome Powell has emphasized that the central bank plans to keep boosting its key rate and to keep it elevated, potentially until the end of the year.
 Yet that policy may become untenable if a sharp recession takes hold.